fraser-lab/fraser-lab.github.io/courses/inquiry_2023/index.md

 **LOCATION**

-Varies day by day (see schedule!
+Varies day by day (see schedule)!
 How exciting...

 **OVERVIEW**